che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 ## Eclipse Che Sidecar container for Kubernetes plugin

 On startup, the repository [che-sidecar-kubernetes-tooling](https://github.com/che-dockerfiles/che-sidecar-kubernetes-tooling) will be cloned to your workspace.
 The project describes a docker image to run Kubernetes tooling extension.
-You can easily build the image inside `buildah-dev` container and push the omage to your account on [quay.io](quay.io).
+You can easily build the image inside `buildah-dev` container and push the image to your account on [quay.io](quay.io).

 ### Login to quay.io

 The first you need to login to [quay.io](quay.io) repository.
 For that you can use `'3.1 Login to quay.io'` command in `MY WORKSPACE` view.
-It will ask for the user name, will save it to a temporary file and then will login to [quay.io](quay.io).
+It will ask for the user name, save it to a temporary file and then login to [quay.io](quay.io).
-Storing to the file is needed to avoid asking the user name when building and when pushing your image.
+Storing to the file is needed to avoid asking the username when building and when pushing your image.

 The command will run the following in `buildah-dev` container.